PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; Typically you would only use load balancer for application traffic, not direct access for management.

-> &#10067; What is a better option to provide direct access to instances if needed for management purposes?
+> &#10067; What are better practices to provide direct access to instances if needed for management purposes?

-###  3.14.4.
+###  3.15.4.
 Test Outbound Traffic from App1 Spoke Instances

 - Using an SSH session to App1 instance via NLB, test outbound traffic.